Will7838/Christmas-lights/README.md

 - At least 8gb RAM
 - At least 2 cpu cores

 NOTE: When using vixen and when running your show, I would suggest stopping all unneccesary background and foreground applications to help out vixen, especially if you've got an older laptop.
+I would also suggest optimising your laptop for performance.
+This means disabling power savers, disabling system sounds, turning off wifi + bluetooth during a show.

 ### Hardware required
 - Arduino Mega + appropriate USB cable